NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

    DRaFT+ is an algorithm for fine-tuning text-to-image generative diffusion models by directly backpropagating through a reward model which alleviates the mode collapse issues from DRaFT algorithm and improves diversity through regularization.

-:ref:`Constitutional AI: Harmlessness from AI Feedback <model-aligner-cai>` CAI is an alignment method by Anthropic allowing to incorporate AI feedback for LLM model alignment.
+:ref:`Constitutional AI: Harmlessness from AI Feedback <model-aligner-cai>` CAI is an alignment method by Anthropic allowing incorporation of AI feedback for LLM model alignment.
 The feedback is based on a small set of principles (Constitution) guiding the model towards the desired behavior - being helpful, honest and harmless.

 .. toctree::
    :maxdepth: 4